harryrichman/markdown-cv/index.md

 &emsp; with Farbod Shokrieh and Chenxi Wu

 `2024`
-A Ricci flow on graphs from effective resistance,
-&emsp; with Aleyah Dawkins, Vishal Gupta, Mark Kempton, William Linz, Jeremy Quail, and Zachary Stier

-`2024`
 Principal minors of tree distance matrices,
 &emsp; with Farbod Shokrieh and Chenxi Wu